colehaus/colex/posts/about/main.md

 You can contact me at [colehaus@cryptolab.net](mailto:colehaus@cryptolab.net).
 <span class="noted">If you have any comments, please message me and I'll
-try to incorporate and attribute them.</span>[^comment] If I've referenced a resource that you can't access but would like to, please message me.
+try to incorporate and attribute them.</span>[^comment] If I've referenced a resource that you can't access, but would like to, please message me.

 <!--more-->